aandreev0/raspb-temp-logger/README.md

   3. Setup nginx web server to serve content of the `~/raspb-temp-logger/` (need more detail)
   4. Change firewall rules for external access of `*.txt` and `*.png` files (need more details)
   5. Work with your IT department in order for making this interface safe for the organization

+# Using several sensors

+DS18b20 allows installation of several sensors on the same wires.
+This will create several virtual devices that RaspberryPi can probe for temperature reading.
+To be filled-in after testing.